AcalaNetwork/hardhat-tutorials/hello-world/README.md

 </details>

-All that is left to do is update the `scripts` section in the `package.json` with the `deploy` and `deploy-mandala` scripts.
-Once again, we are adding two scripts, so that we can deploy to the built-in network as well as local development network.
-To add theses two scripts to your projects plase the following two lines within `scripts` section of the `package.json`:
+All that is left to do, is update the `scripts` section in the `package.json` with the `deploy` and `deploy-mandala` scripts.
+Once again, we are adding two scripts, so that we can deploy to the built-in network as well as the local development network.
+To add theses two scripts to your project, place the following two lines within `scripts` section of the `package.json`:

 ```
     "deploy": "hardhat run scripts/deploy.js",